gigasquid/gigasquid.github.io/source/_posts/2013-12-02-neural-networks-in-clojure-with-core-dot-matrix.markdown

 We have done it!
 In our simple example we have:

-* Forward propogated the input to get the output
+* Forward propagated the input to get the output
 * Calculated the errors from the target through backpropogation
 * Updated the connection strengths/ weights